 In physics, energy has a clear mathematical definition, and can be precisely quantified in established units.
 Psychic energy, on the other hand, has no formal definition, and cannot be measured in the same precise way.
 On the contrary, it is detected and assessed personally.
 It is a felt experience.
 And the nature and intensity are subjective evaluations rather than objective measurements.

 Well-established laws apply to physical energy.
 The total energy in a system is conserved; it cannot be created or destroyed.
 Psychic energy does not appear to obey any such laws.
-The 'energy' felt in a group of people has not come at the expense of 'energy' from another group of people, or been taken from the 'good energy' of the painting on the wall.
-Quite the opposite, the 'energy' of the painting might have contributed to the 'energy' of the group.
+The 'energy' felt in a group of people has not come at the expense of 'energy' from another group of people.
+Or if we feel the "good energy" of painting, the painting hasn't lost any energy.

 The radiation of physical energy obeys an inverse square law.
 Double the distance from an object and the energy received is one quarter of what it was before.
 Ten times the distance and the energy decreases to one-hundredth.
 Yet medical intuitives seem to pick up the 'energy' of a person in another continent as easily as someone in the same room, and prayer appears to reach across equally vast distances with little attenuation in the effect.
 Whatever is happening is not obeying a basic law of physical energy.